-In order to protect the public, Engineers and Geoscientists BC investigates complaints against registrants for failure to meet their professional and ethical obligations as set out in the Act, our Bylaws, and the Code of Ethics.
-Further information on the ethical obligations of registrants can be found in the Code of Ethics Guidelines.
+In order to carry out its mandate, Engineers and Geoscientists BC investigates complaints against registrants for failure to meet their professional and ethical obligations as set out in the PGA, our Bylaws, and the Code of Ethics.

 - Dismiss the complaint;

 - Make recommendations as to how the registrant or licensee can improve his/her practise or conduct;

 - Require the registrant or licensee to undergo a practice review;

 - Impose limits or conditions on the registrant's practice, including restricting practice;

 - Cancel registration; or